The Landmark Society makes resources available to help you solve your problem.

 Owners often find it fascinating to learn more about their homes or business properties, and this information is designed to guide them in their research.

 We encourage building researchers to share their knowledge with the Landmark Society.
 It is important that this information not be lost.
-We retain research information in our Wenrich Library, where it remains available to others who seek information on that building or neighborhood.
+We retain research information so that it can be made available to others who seek information on that building or neighborhood.

 - “Finding the History in Your Home,”Old House Web